KDE/kpublictransport/README.md

 ## License Compliance and Attribution

-When using the data retrieved by this library you need to comply with the license terms of the backends this is coming from, in particular https://www.navitia.io/api-term-of-use.
+When using the data retrieved by this library you need to comply with the license terms of the backends this is coming from.

 Attribution information that need to be displayed in an appropriate place in the application using this are provided globally via KPublicTransport::Manager::attributions()